 The Class Participation Grade is subjective and can help a student in borderline cases.
-Class participation grade comes from the student's online discussions, participation during Zoom reviews, attendance, promptness, class preparedness, ability to perform independent and original work, adaptability to adapt to scientific protocols, and attitude.
+Class participation grade comes from the student's class and online discussions, participation during reviews, attendance, promptness, class preparedness, ability to perform independent and original work, adaptability to adapt to laboratory and scientific protocol, and attitude.

 Exam security: no students will have access to physical copies of exams other than for actual testing purposes.
-In addition, students should be prepared for exam security on exam day, some things that may be employed (but not limited to): removal of all biology-related materials from testing region, requirement to keep your face in the center of the screen throughout the duration of the exam, restriction of departure from the classroom or computer after the start of an scan or exam, removal of cell phones, tablets, ear buds, and watches with shaded faces, use of only simple pencils for written exams.
+In addition, students should be prepared for exam security on exam day, some things that may be employed (but not limited to): removal of all biology-related materials from testing region, requirement to keep your face in the center of the screen throughout the duration of the exam, restriction of departure from the classroom or computer after the start of an exam or if online - after the environmental scan, removal of cell phones, tablets, ear buds, and watches with shaded faces, use of only simple pencils for written exams.
 This includes all exam and Respondus rules and guidelines.
 These methods are entirely at the discretion of your professor and may change during the semester.